antreac/CEG7370-Spring2024-Project/meeting-minutes/README.md

     * Individually work on developing some python code regarding the dataset and compare results.
     * Calvin will try to implement parallel processing while using a senson in the frames.
     * Antrea will try to divide the videos, counting car individually in each part and then adding        them together.
+    * Also, we will process a video sequentially four times and then process 4 copies of the videos       at the same time and compate that time.

 ### Additional Notes